lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * (6) If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_1 (see {{sec-policy-no-learning}}).

   Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
-Then, the SPO moves to Step 7.

   Validating CRED might require the SPO to first process an EAD item included in message_1.

+  After successfully validating CRED, the peer P can typically consider CRED as ultimately trusted as well.
+However, there can be cases where P requires to obtain additional information before doing so.

+  If such additional information can be retrieved from message_1 (e.g., from an EAD item included therein), then P uses it to assess if CRED is trusted.
+Otherwise, if such additional information is expected later on during the EDHOC session, it can be acceptable for P to consider CRED as provisionally trusted.

+  After completing the validation and trust assessment of CRED, the SPO moves to Step 7.

-* (7) If CRED has been determined valid, the SPO moves to Step 8.
+* (7) If CRED has been determined valid and (provisionally) trusted, the SPO moves to Step 8.
 Otherwise, the SPO moves to Step 11.

-* (8) The SPO stores CRED as a valid and trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
+* (8) The SPO stores CRED as a valid and (provisionally) trusted authentication credential associated with the other peer, together with corresponding authentication credential identifiers (see {{sec-trust-models}}).
 Then, the SPO moves to Step 9.

 * (9) The SPO checks if CRED is fine to use in the context of the ongoing EDHOC session, also depending on the specific identity of the other peer (see {{Sections 3.5 and D.2 of RFC9528}}).